fallen-icarus/cardano-options/README.md

 Cardano-Options is maximally composable not only with other DApps, but also with itself.
-For example, it is possible to create a new proposal contract for sale, buy another proposal contract, execute an active contract, close an expired active contract, and update the payment address for an active contract, all in one transaction.
-The total transaction fee for this composition is only 0.7 ADA.
+For example, it is possible to create a new proposal contract for sale, buy another proposal contract, execute an active contract, close an expired active contract, and update the payment address for an active contract, *all in one transaction*.
+The total transaction fee for this composition is only 0.7 ADA!

 ### Direct Payments

 Instead of having to wait until the contracts finish, premium payment and execution payments are made directly to writers.

-### Assortment of Possible Terms Per Proposal

-When a writer creates a new proposal contract for sale, they can specify several different possible pairings of expirations, strike prices, and premiums.
-For example, the writer can say "you can have expiration x with strike price y and premium z, or you can have expiration a with strike price b and premium c."
-Then, when the buyer wishes to purchase the new contract, they tell the protocol which terms they are buying.
-The protocol will enforce the selected terms for the active phase.
-This feature enables advanced trading strategies for professional traders.
+### Maximum Expressiveness

+Writers can configure *every* part of the contract:

+- Which asset will the premium be paid in?
+- Which asset will be offered upon execution?
+- Which asset must be given upon execution?
+- Where will payments go?
+- What will the strike price be?
+- What will the expiration be?
+- What will the premium be?

+Writers can even create a contract with an assortment of possible answers for the last three questions.
+Because of this, writers will be more likely to find buyers for their contracts without having to lock up extra units of the underlying assets (which would be the case if a separate Proposal UTxO was needed for each set of terms).

+This flexibility can result in a very complex options trading market that no other DApp can compare to.
+And Cardano-Options achieves this without sacrificing any of the core principles of p2p-DeFi protocols.

+### Advanced Beacon Querying

+Despite Cardano-Options supporting an abundance of possible configurations, it is still very easy for users to only see contracts for terms they are interested in, thanks to the beacons.
+Perhaps Bob only wants to see contracts that convert ADA -> AGIX.
+He can query the TradingPair beacon to only see these contracts.
+The proposal TradingPair beacon will show contracts for sale while the active TradingPair beacon will show active contracts for that trading pair.

+Meanwhile, Mike may want to see all contracts for sale that are offering ada and have a premium paid in DJED.
+He can see exactly these contracts by querying *both* the proposal Offer beacon for ada and the proposal Premium beacon for DJED.

+### Native Support For Secondary Options Markets

+Because all contracts get a Key NFT that is freely tradable, it is trivial for secondary markets to form around Cardano-Options.
+These secondary markets can be on anything from other DApps to centralized exchanges.
+These secondary markets will help Cardano-Options to reach its full potential as a primary market for decentralized options trading.

 ## Conclusion

-Cardano-Options is the latest member of the [p2p-DeFi protocol family.](https://github.com/zhekson1/CSL-DeFi-Protocols) It enables the formation of a radically permissionless and highly composable options market on the CSL, and works synergistically with other p2p-DeFi protocols.
+Cardano-Options is (arguably) the most advanced decentralized options trading DeFi protocol in all of crypto.
+It enables the formation of a radically permissionless and highly composable options market on the CSL, and works synergistically with other p2p-DeFi protocols.
+And best of all, users never give up delegation control or voting control of their assets while using the protocol.